MichaelCurrin/my-github-projects/README.md

 - [Future development](#future-development)
 - [License](#license)

 This project will show your Github account's public repos as a statically generated Jekyll site, both locally or on a remote location such as on Netlify.
-This could work with Github Actions to run the custom plugins and Jekyll 4.
+This _could_ work also with Github Actions to run the custom plugins and Jekyll 4.
 See the CI section on Jekyll docs - then a schedule parameter could be used for nightly or weekly builds.

-The main limitation that it has rebuilt in order to get the latest repos and topic tags though, but it is easy enough to trigger a new build by hand occasionally on Netlify.
+The main limitation that it has rebuilt in order to get the latest repos and topic tags though, but it is easy enough to trigger a new build by hand occasionally on Netlify (`curl` POSTs requests can even trigger a build there.
 And also this project works best when you have a lot of repos (over 10) and also use detailed but consistent tags based on the use (tool / linter / static site) or tech used (programming language / library / host location).

 ## Purpose

 This project is setup to show repo data for the **current authenticated Github user** (i.e. not other users).
 This is easy with the `jekyll-github-metadata` plugin, but that uses Github API version 3 and it does not handle labels.
 So through some Ruby plugin scripts, this project fetches 100 repos including topics on each and then build a object with topic labels on the outside and repos within.

-You can fork this project and setup as a Netlify static site which shows your **own** repos and their topic labels.
+You can **fork** this project and setup as a Netlify static site which shows your **own** repos and their topic labels.

 When setup as a website, this project can serve the following purposes for the owner: